arp242/arp242.net/_posts/rimworld-mod-linux.md

   Hard-coding this path seems common; to get other mods to build I had to manually s/Win64/Linux/ some things, which is not ideal.
 I couldn't figure out how to make it cross-platform.

-- There are probably some other C♯/.NET things that could be improved.
-I'm really a n00b at this.